interledger/open-payments/README.md

-Building on the excellent work by Sabine Bertram on Pull Payments using SPSP we have split the concept of **Agreements** into **Invoices** and **Mandates** and made them an integral part of all OPay interactions.
+Building on the excellent work by Sabine Bertram on Pull Payments using SPSP we have split the concept of **Agreements** into **Invoices** and **Mandates** and made them an integral part of all Open Payments interactions.

 To support the streaming nature of Interledger payments and especially the Web Monetization use case, we define **Sessions** which are ephemeral sub-accounts